 I planted the seed, Apollos watered it, but God has been making it grow.
 So neither the one who plants nor the one who waters is anything, but only God, who makes things grow.
 The one who plants and the one who waters have one purpose, and they will each be rewarded according to their own labor.
 (1 Corinthians 3:6-8)

 I was talking to a young man who was interested in church planting and I asked him to tell me about his call to church planting.
 His answer surprised me, “I’m not sure that I am called to church planting.”
 My response, “Well, you have to be crazy or called to plant a church and if you plant a church without being called… you’re crazy.”
 Let’s face it; church planting is the most difficult thing that anyone could ever attempt to accomplish.
-It is pure spiritual warfare and no one should ever try it unless they sure that are on a mission from God.
+It is pure spiritual warfare and no one should ever try it unless they sure that they are on a mission from God.
 I do more to scare people out of church planting than I do to encourage them into it.
 The truth is, that if I can scare them out of it, they probably are not called into it.
 Another question I like to ask prospective church planters is, “Would you be willing to die for this church plant?”
 If they answer yes then I will say, “Good, because it just might kill you.”

 Not everyone who is called to church planting is called or gifted to be the lead church planter.
 There is room for everyone in church planting, but not room for everyone at the top.
 Church planting should be a team effort and the team needs to be made up of people with a diversity of gifts, personalities, skills and experience.
 Discerning each person’s place on the team is critical to church planting success.
 However, successful lead church planters have a unique set of gifts and personality traits.
 Not everyone who is called into church planting is called to be the lead church planter.
 Identifying a persons’ role in church planting and serving in that capacity is one of the key ingredients to church planting success.
 This requires prayer, reflection and self-awareness.
 An objective church planter assessment process can be an effective tool in aiding in this process.